 Side note: I don’t think that my photos do these breathtaking views any justice, but I tried my best.
 And please pardon the layer of fog that looms in each photo and makes these pics appear slightly out of focus.
 Photographing in the fog ain’t easy and the struggle is very real in the PNW.

 We drove from Seattle (recap here) to San Francisco via Highway 101 and I would HIGHLY recommend everyone takes this drive at some point or another.
 I honestly don’t think I have ever seen such amazing views.
 The two-day drive felt like a breeze because there was ALWAYS something interesting to look at. (or maybe it was because Matt was driving….).
 Either way, this leg of the trip ranks somewhere near the very top of my lifetime travels so far.

 We started our drive in Seattle where we rented a car at Seattle’s International Airport.
-We had this Garment (the GPS was a lifesaver!), no real plan, and two full days to get us to California.
+We had this Garmin (the GPS was a lifesaver!), no real plan, and two full days to get us to California.
 When we first plugged in our directions, the GPS suggested that we take a route that was not along the coast until the last 50 miles of Day 1.
 This route was intriguing to us because the arrival time was almost 3 hours faster than the Highway 101 alternative, but we decided that this drive was once in a lifetime and we had to take the longer option if it meant we’d be driving the Oregon coast the entire day.

 Worth the Time Investment